talwrii/plugin-repl/README.md

 })
 ```

-If you want to expand a template for a file you can use `readFile`
+If you want to expand a template for a file you can use `readFile`:
 ```
 newCommand(async function templater_from_file() {
     insert(await templater_expand(await readFile("myTemplate")))